top of page

 Minds can be trained.

-And when those internal systems are built deliberately, the effects compound everywhere — in careers, in learning, in leadership, and in life.
+And when internal systems are built deliberately, the effects compound—in learning, in work, in leadership, and in the collective systems humans rely on to function together.